FelixKratz/SketchyBar/docs/config/Animations.md

 ### Perform multiple animations chained together
-If you want to chain two or more animations together, you can do so by simply changing the property multiple times in a single call, e.g.:
+If you want to chain two or more animations together, you can do so by simply changing the property multiple times in a single call, e.g.
 ```bash
 sketchybar --animate sin 30 --bar y_offset=10 y_offset=0
 ```